alazaroc/blog-web-code/_posts/2024-10-13-immediate-impact-quick-wins-for-each-pillar-of-the-aws-well-architected-framework.md

   header_post: false
 ---

-> This article is part of a series about `AWS Well-Architected`.
-As I was writing, I realized there was so much more to share that it made sense to break it into a series.
+> This is my third article in a series about `AWS Well-Architected`.
 >
-> 1/4: [Overview of the AWS Well-Architected Framework](/posts/understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional/){:target="_blank"}: Learn why the AWS Well-Architected Framework is essential for every cloud professional and how it can set your cloud architecture up for success.
+> Here you will discover actionable `Quick Wins for each AWS Well-Architected Pillar`, helping you optimize cloud performance, security, and cost-efficiency.
 >
-> 2/4: [Deep Dive: Six Pillars](/posts/the-six-pillars-of-aws-well-architected-framework-best-practices-for-cloud-success/){:target="_blank"}: Dive into the details of the Six Pillars, uncovering the best practices for building secure, resilient, and cost-efficient cloud systems.
+> More articles of the series:
 >
-> 3/4: **AWS Well-Architected Tool** (this article): A practical guide to using the AWS Well-Architected Tool to assess, improve, and continuously optimize your workloads, with screenshots and step-by-step guidance.
+> - 1/4 - [Overview of the AWS Well-Architected Framework](/posts/understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional/){:target="_blank"}: Learn why the AWS Well-Architected Framework is essential for every cloud professional and how it can set your cloud architecture up for success.
->
+> - 2/3 - [Deep Dive: Six Pillars](/posts/the-six-pillars-of-aws-well-architected-framework-best-practices-for-cloud-success/){:target="_blank"}: Dive into the details of the Six Pillars, uncovering the best practices for building secure, resilient, and cost-efficient cloud systems.
-> 4/4: AWS Well-Architected Tool [TO BE CREATED]: A practical guide to using the AWS Well-Architected Tool to assess, improve, and continuously optimize your workloads, with screenshots and step-by-step guidance.
+> - 4/4 - [AWS Well-Architected Tool](/posts/how-the-aws-well-architected-tool-can-transform-your-cloud-architecture/){:target="_blank"}: A practical guide to using the AWS Well-Architected Tool to assess, improve, and continuously optimize your workloads, with screenshots and step-by-step guidance.
 {: .prompt-tip }

 ---

 ## 1. Introduction

-In this article, we’re focusing on quick wins—practical, actionable steps you can take right now to improve your AWS architecture by following the AWS Well-Architected Framework.
+In this article, we’re focusing on quick wins: practical, actionable steps you can take right now to improve your AWS architecture by following the AWS Well-Architected Framework.
 Each of the Six Pillars is packed with best practices, and `while implementing the entire framework takes time, there are some small changes you can make today that will have an immediate impact`.

 This guide provides a pillar-by-pillar breakdown of quick wins that are easy to implement and can help you move towards operational excellence, security, reliability, performance efficiency, cost optimization, and sustainability in your AWS workloads.